jon1012/mihome/README.md

-Library to use the Xiaomi Mi Home zigbee hub.
+Library to use the Xiaomi Mi Home zigbee hub (receive paquets, events for now).

 Example of usage as a simple mqtt relay: